Course in Principles of Fisheries Science – 15.0 ECTS

 How much can we fish without jeopardising fish stocks and ecosystems?
 Fisheries science is the field that answers that question.
 In the course Principles of Fisheries Science you will learn all about the trade, from data collection and stock assessments to scientific advice and fisheries management.

-The course provides students theoretical understanding and practical skills in the principles of fisheries science: from fish ecology, population dynamics and stock analyses to scientific advice and fisheries management actions.
-The course caters to students who are interested in fish, fisheries, marine biology and limnology and who want to learn more about sustainable use and conservation of our natural resources.
+This is a multi-disciplinary course which provides you with theoretical understanding and practical skills in the principles of science-based fisheries management: from fish ecology, population dynamics and stock analyses to scientific advice and fisheries management actions.
+The course is intended for a broad range of students who are interested in fish, fisheries and sustainable development who want to learn the foundations of the scientific advice for sustainable fisheries and conservation of aquatic resources.

 One full year of fish studies

 The course Principles of Fisheries Science can preferably be taken in combination with the course Ecology for Fish Management and Conservation.
 The courses are held during the same term (semester) and form a solid basis for students who want to work nationally or internationally with water and fish management issues.
-The two courses can also be combined with a thesis project (independent project) which will altogether cover one whole academic year (60 ECTS).
+By taking the courses together, in combination with one thesis project, they cover one whole academic year of fish studies (60 ECTS).

 Facts: